Mimie1805/Javascript/CircleBounce/Readme.txt

 	2-When the projectile reaches the bottom of the browser window it should bounce until it stops

 How to use it:
-	The code using Javascript and HTML5 Canvas.
+	The code is using Javascript and HTML5 Canvas.
 	The external javascript file is loading using <script></script> tag.

 Description: